Stonegate (York): Architecture and layout

 The street runs north-east from St Helen's Square to the junction of High and Low Petergate, beyond which its continuation is Minster Gates.
 Before 1745, it started slightly further south-west, at a junction with Coney Street and Davygate, so St Helen's, Stonegate was actually accessed from the street.
 Various yards lead off its north-western side, while Little Stonegate and the snickleway Coffee Yard lead off its south-eastern side.

 Most of the buildings along the street are listed.
-Among the most notable on the north-west side are numbers 54, 56, and 58 Stonegate, 14th-century timber-framed buildings; the 12th-century Norman House, in a courtyard off the road; 48 to 52, and 44 to 46, each with 15th-century origins; Ye Olde Starre Inne, in a courtyard, the oldest continuously operating pub in the city, with a sign which has spanned the road since 1733; and numbers 12 to 14, in part dating from the 14th-century.
-On the south-east side lie The Punch Bowl, a pub which opened as a coffee house in 1675 and was rebuilt in 1931; and the 15th-century buildings of 13 Stonegate, Mulberry Hall, 21 and 25, 35 and 43 Stonegate.
+Among the most notable on the north-west side are numbers 54, 56, and 58 Stonegate, 14th-century timber-framed buildings; the 12th-century Norman House, in a courtyard off the road; 48 and 50, 52, and 44 to 46, each with 15th-century origins; Ye Olde Starre Inne, in a courtyard, the oldest continuously operating pub in the city, with a sign which has spanned the road since 1733; numbers 12 to 14, in part dating from the 14th-century; and the early-17th century 8 Stonegate.
+On the south-east side lie The Punch Bowl, a pub which opened as a coffee house in 1675 and was rebuilt in 1931; the 15th-century buildings of 13 Stonegate, Mulberry Hall, 21 and 25, 35 and 43 Stonegate; and the 19th-century 51 Stonegate (and 37–39 Low Petergate).
 There are also the headquarters of the York Medical Society, accessed by an alleyway; early 17th-century buildings at 31 and 33 Stonegate; and 37 Stonegate with an early-19th century shopfront.